fsalc/diverse-top-k/README.md

     ```apt-get install docker docker-compose build-essential```

 * In general, a license for **IBM CPLEX is required** for our implementation.
-Please ensure to place the `.bin` file of your licensed installer in the `docker-utils` folder, and the scripts will take care of the rest.
+Please ensure to place the `.bin` file of your licensed installer in the [docker-utils](docker-utils) folder, and the scripts will take care of the rest.

+* Otherwise, no special configuration is required for the system -- anything special is handled by our containers.

 ### Datasets